pymc-devs/pymc-examples/myst_nbs/variational_inference/bayesian_neural_network_advi.myst.md

 ## Summary

-Hopefully this blog post demonstrated a very powerful new inference algorithm available in PyMC3: {class}`~pymc3.variational.inference.ADVI`.
+Hopefully this blog post demonstrated a very powerful new inference algorithm available in PyMC: {class}`~pymc.variational.inference.ADVI`.
 I also think bridging the gap between Probabilistic Programming and Deep Learning can open up many new avenues for innovation in this space, as discussed above.
 Specifically, a hierarchical neural network sounds pretty bad-ass.
 These are really exciting times.

 ## Next steps

-[`Theano`](https://github.com/Theano/Theano), which is used by `PyMC3` as its computational backend, was mainly developed for estimating neural networks and there are great libraries like [`Lasagne`](https://github.com/Lasagne/Lasagne) that build on top of `Theano` to make construction of the most common neural network architectures easy.
+[`Aesara`](https://github.com/Aesara/Aesara), which is used by `PyMC` as its computational backend, was mainly developed for estimating neural networks and there are great libraries like [`Lasagne`](https://github.com/Lasagne/Lasagne) that build on top of `Aesara` to make construction of the most common neural network architectures easy.
 Ideally, we wouldn't have to build the models by hand as I did above, but use the convenient syntax of `Lasagne` to construct the architecture, define our priors, and run ADVI.

-You can also run this example on the GPU by setting `device = gpu` and `floatX = float32` in your `.theanorc`.
+You can also run this example on the GPU by setting `device = gpu` and `floatX = float32` in your `.aesararc`.

 You might also argue that the above network isn't really deep, but note that we could easily extend it to have more layers, including convolutional ones to train on more challenging data sets.